drwpow/pow.rs/src/content/blog/did-we-fuck-up-the-internet-pt-1.md

 with it.
 Either way, if Chromium is the last browser standing, it’s bad news for all.

 > Do you think the web has almost 'priced itself out of the market' in terms of complexity if only
-> 1-2 organisations are capable of building rendering engines for it?
+> 1-2 organizations are capable of building rendering engines for it?
 >
 > Microsoft gave up, Mozilla will struggle as you say.
 >